damianmyn/damianmyn/README.md

 <h2 align="left">Hi 👋!
-My name is Damian and I'm a I.T.
+My name is Damian and I'm an I.T.
 Student from South Africa 🇿🇦</h2>

 ###